-Food and drink lovers will definitely want to book this bar-b-que, beer, and bourbon tour!
+Food and drink lovers will want to book this bar-b-que, beer, and bourbon tour!

-Participants will learn all about the process and history associated with three staples of Nashville, bar-b-que, beer and bourbon!
-This tour allows you to taste some delicious bar-b-que, sip on ice cold craft beer, and sample some of Nashville’s best bourbon and whiskey.
+Participants will learn about the process and history associated with three staples of Nashville, bar-b-que, beer, and bourbon!
+This tour allows you to taste some delicious bar-b-que, sip on ice-cold craft beer, and sample some of Nashville’s best bourbon and whiskey.

 49. Take a Sightseeing Cart Tour